Is 20/20 or 6/6 visual acuity perfect vision?

 Three major physical and neurological factors determine visual acuity:

-FIND AN OPTICIAN: if you're worried about your vision, visit an optician near you.
+FIND AN OPTICIAN: if you're concerned about your vision, visit an optician near you.

 Visual acuity typically is quantified with Snellen fractions (see "What is 20/20 Vision?" below).